Water (1985 film): Casting

 Denis O'Brien liked to use members of Monty Python in HandMade films and offered the role of Sir Malcolm Leveridge to John Cleese.
 Cleese read the script and turned it down; Leonard Rossiter played the role instead, in what turned out to be Rossiter's last film.

 At the time Billy Connolly was an emerging comedian, much admired by Denis O'Brien.
 "They were always trying to put him into a movie because Denis was convinced that Billy Connolly was the funniest man in Britain," said Clement.
 "He was way ahead of the pack there."
 O'Brien insisted that Connolly be in Bullshot and Water.
 "He was actually cast before anybody else," said Clement.

+O'Brien offered the lead role of Baxter to Michael Palin who turned it down.
+Palin wrote in his diary about the script, "First 16 pages are wonderfully funny, but it all falls apart and there isn’t a laugh after that.
+No characters are developed, new characters are thrust in instead and the jokes become stretched and laboured."
+Clement called Palin, who called the director "intelligent and tactful and is, after all, a TV writer with an impressive record — Likely Lads, etc. We can understand each other’s language.
+He professes his liking for naturalistic comedy, and yet sees Water as an international film.
+I tell him that I think ‘international’ comedy a very dangerous concept."
+Palin also felt the casting of Connolly "to play the black revolutionary a real commercial cop out...
+'Well, he'll be sort of brown,' Dick reassures."

+O'Brien tried to persuade Palin to change his mind but two months later Palin wrote in his diary, "having re-read the script I know it’s going to be only a slightly more exciting version of Yellowbeard and Bullshot."
+Palin made A Private Function instead.
+Michael Caine played the lead role.

 Billy Connolly later recalled the making of the movie.
 "We went to Heathrow to fly out, and fly out we did.
 Not knowing that - there were no mobile phones then of course - they were racing up to tell us not to go.
 That the money had fallen through.
 But by the time the plane landed in Saint Lucia, they'd got the money again!"

 The television presenter Paul Heiney played a small role in the film for an episode for the BBC series In at the Deep End.